j-holub/Node-MPV/readme.md

 ## IPC Command

-The command line argument to start the IPC socket has changed in mpv version **0.17.0** from `--input-unix-socket` to `--input-ipc-socket`.
+The command line argument to start the IPC socket has changed in mpv version **0.17.0** from `--input-unix-socket` to `--input-ipc-server`.
 This module uses regular expressions to find the version number from the `mpv --version` output.
 If mpv is compiled from source, the version number is stated as **UNKNOWN** and this module will assume, that you use the latest version and use the new command.

 **If you use self compiled version stating UNKNOWN as the version number below mpv version 0.17.0 you have to use the ipc_command option with '--input-unix-socket'.**